 In this chapter of our series about the landmarks of the USA, we will focus on the Aloha state.
 From Surfing to Pearl Habour, there are many things Hawaii is famous for, but the Hawaiian landmarks are marvelous.
-As usual in this series, we invited a few fellow bloggers to contribute with some of the most famous Hawaiian landmarks to produce the best information possible.
+As usual in this series, we invited a few fellow bloggers to contribute to some of the most famous Hawaiian landmarks to produce the best information possible.

 So, without further ados, let’s explore the most iconic landmarks in Hawaii.